dsp-uga/team-void-p1/README.md

 ## Overview:
 The project details and explanation is accessible via [Project1-CSCI8360-UGA](https://github.com/dsp-uga/sp19/blob/master/projects/p1/project1.pdf).

 This repository contains the source codes of different methods that we implement to address the project goal.
 Briefly, the project goal is to find the best machine learning method for classifying malware files, which should be implemented using Spark platform and could handle a large (Big Data) amount of document as training set and testing set.

 ## Dataset:
-The details of the datasets are accessible in the project description document [Project1-CSCI8360-UGA](https://github.com/dsp-uga/sp19/blob/master/projects/p1/project1.pdf).
+The details of the datasets are accessible in the project description document, [Project1-CSCI8360-UGA](https://github.com/dsp-uga/sp19/blob/master/projects/p1/project1.pdf).
 There are 9 classes of malware.
 The datasets  are accessible via the Google Cloud Bucket:
-Small set:
+### Small set:
 	1. Training set.
 379 files available both in bytes and asm formats.
 	1. Test set.
 169 files available both in bytes and asm formats.
 	1. The list of classes for the training set and testing set.

-Large set:
+### Large set:
 	1. Training set.
 8147 files available both in bytes and asm formats.
 	1. Test set.
 2721 files available both in bytes and asm formats.
 	1. The list of classes for the training set.